3 Critical KPIs to Measure Digital Trust

 3 Key KPIs to Measure Digital Trust

-- Pass Rate: Pass rate is the percentage of your customers that can be greenlighted or ‘passed’ during a digital interaction (ex: login, signup, call center call) without introducing friction via step-up authentication.
-Enterprises typically hover around 40% pass rate.
+- Approve Rate: Approve Rate is the percentage of your customers that can be greenlighted or ‘passed’ during a digital interaction (ex: login, signup, call center call) without introducing friction via step-up authentication.
+Enterprises typically hover around 40% Approve Rate.
 Passive authentication technology such as Payfone’s can bring this metric to >90%.

 - Latency/Interaction Duration: Latency is the length of time it takes to verify a customer’s identity and to allow them to complete an interaction.
 Traditional identity authentication processes such as passwords, SMS OTP and security questions typically add unnecessary lag to interactions, causing customers to abandon.
 Passive authentication can bring latency down to just milliseconds.
 To put the importance of speed into perspective, Google research found that 40% of consumers will leave a webpage that takes longer than 3 seconds to load.